aamixsh/CIFAR-10/README.md

 To run the program for Question 1, just run,
 ```
-python q1.py
+python3 q1.py
 ```
-on the terminal in the *src* folder and follow instructions.
+on the terminal (Linux) in the *src* folder and follow instructions.

 Feedbacks @ [mail](mailto:aayushmishra@gmail.com)